sebastian-software/edgestack/about.md

 - Instead of assigning dozens of feature specific classes to each individual DOM node / React component we use more meaningful class names and attach features to them.
 - The concept allows solving Responsive Layout in CSS instead of putting it into JSX and this way deep inside the data rendering logic (JS) where it does not belong to.

-- Uses Flexbox natively which is far cleaner and more powerful than old style float driven layouts.
+> CSS frameworks cause problems by unnecessarily constraining our content to fit into a predefined grid.
+How can a CSS framework know what our content is?
+It can’t. – Via: [Stop using device breakpoints](https://medium.com/simple-human/stop-using-device-breakpoints-b11a87e2625c)

 ### Grid Kiss ([Project](https://github.com/sylvainpolletvillard/postcss-grid-kiss))

-- Alternative CSS-Grid-based ascii-art powered Grid system which allows visually designing a Grid layout.
+- Alternative CSS-Grid-based ASCII-art powered Grid system which allows visually designing a Grid layout.
 - Makes designing grids visually and easy to understand.
-Especially long term.
+Especially long term and in larger development groups.
+- Supports fallback for browsers without native CSS Grid support based on CSS `calc()`